adtyaraj4/gateplay/README.md

 # GatePlay

-GatePlay is a thoughtfully curated movie streaming platform prioritizing meaningful storytelling over algorithmic noise.
-It is built with a flexible Express.js backend and a sleek, modern vanilla frontend.
+GatePlay is a serverless movie streaming platform built with a Vanilla HTML/CSS/JS frontend and an Express.js backend.
+It integrates Clerk for secure user authentication and utilizes Supabase (PostgreSQL) for data management, all optimized for seamless Vercel deployment.

 ## Tech Stack
 - **Frontend**: HTML5, Vanilla JavaScript, CSS3